georgemcredmond/dead_winter/README.md

 # dead_winter
-Java-based zombie apocalypse roll playing / table top style game
+Java-based zombie apocalypse role playing / table top style game

 DeadWinter.java is the application and should be compiled and executed.